subscribe: Posts | Comments

 Visitors:

-Many people walked by, but only 24 stopped to chat.
+About 9 people walked by but only one person stopped to chat.

 Weather: